highlando/academic-kickstart/content/events/19-ws-shanghai/index.md

 ## Getting there

 Shanghai has two main airports *Pu Dong* and *Hong Qiao*.
-Both airports as well as the train stations are well connected by metro.
+Both airports as well as the train stations are well connected by subway.

+### By Taxi

+tba

+### By Metro

+The university campus with the conference hotel is reached by the *red line* (Subway Line 1) at stop *Yan Chang Road* (延长路).
+There, take exit 2 (2口出), turn left so that you have the elevated road in your back, walk straight for 500m.
+Soon after the first traffic light, you will see the fence of the Shanghai University on the left side of the street.
+Walk on until the main gate.

+### In any case
+Enter the campus through the [main gate](https://en.wikipedia.org/wiki/Shanghai_University#/media/File:Shanghai_Universtiry_YanChang_Gate.jpg) which is around [here](https://www.bing.com/maps?osid=521cb239-8661-47b0-8115-969f62c9047f&cp=31.272888~121.458807&lvl=19&v=2&sV=2&form=S00027), turn left and the hotel is the second building on the left hand side.